etiennestuder/teamcity-build-scan-plugin/README.md

 ### Configuration via TeamCity configuration parameters

-As an alternative to the configuration via TeamCity Connection, you can set TeamCity configuration parameters on a given project.
+As an alternative to the configuration via a TeamCity connection, you can describe the configuration via TeamCity configuration parameters on a given project.

+The TeamCity configuration parameters can be set on any project and are automatically inherited by all its child projects.

 <details>